Illinois Institute of Technology Academic Campus: 1940s construction

 Initially, most of the new buildings (such as the boiler building and Alumni Memorial, Wishnick, and Perlstein halls) were built north of 33rd Street due to the presence of Mecca Flats south of that point.
-IIT had acquired Mecca Flats in 1941 with the intention of clearing the site to make way for the new campus, but a judge had prevented the tenants' eviction in 1943.
+IIT had acquired Mecca Flats in 1941 with the intention of clearing the site to make way for the new campus.
+Renters' court judge Samuel Heller had prevented the tenants' eviction in 1943, and local tenants' groups and legislators also opposed Mecca Flats' destruction, citing the wartime housing shortage.
 The first modern-style laboratory building, Wishnick Hall (the Chemistry Building), was completed in February 1948, and Skidmore, Owings, & Merrill (SOM) completed the campus's first dormitories, Farr and Fowler halls, that year.
 The Association of American Railroads (AAR) announced plans the same year to construct a research facility on the IIT campus.
 The AAR facility, between 31st and 32nd streets next to the Rock Island railroad tracks, was to include three buildings.
 Work on the first AAR building began in 1949, as did construction on a building for the Institute of Gas Technology.
 The AAR laboratory opened in March 1950.
 By then, ten buildings had been developed as part of the new campus, including seven by Mies.